stryker-mutator/stryker-js/packages/core/README.md

 *William Stryker: Oh, they serve their purpose... as long as they can be controlled.*

 ## Introduction
-For an introduction to mutation testing and Stryker's features, see [stryker-mutator.io](https://stryker-mutator.io/).
+For an introduction to mutation testing and StrykerJS features, see [stryker-mutator.io](https://stryker-mutator.io/).

 ## Getting started